Breast Cancer Surgery

 What Type of Surgery Does The Surgical Clinic Offer for Breast Cancer?

-Your approach to surgery will depend on a number of factors, including the stage of your cancer, the ‘personality’ of the cancer, and what you decide is best for your long-term peace of mind.
+Your approach to surgery will depend on several factors, including the stage of your cancer, the ‘personality’ of the cancer, and what you decide is best for your long-term peace of mind.
 At The Surgical Clinic, your physician and the entire surgical team are focused on supporting you with the most advanced approaches to Breast Cancer surgical techniques in the greater Nashville area.

-At The Surgical Clinic in Tennessee, breast specialist cancer surgeons work collaboratively with reconstruction and cosmetic surgeons and you to make sure that you understand your options so that, together, you make the choices that are right for you.
+At The Surgical Clinic in Tennessee, breast cancer specialists and surgeons work collaboratively with reconstruction and cosmetic surgeons to ensure that you understand your options so that, together, you make the choices that are right for you.

 Comprehensive Care Approach